albertopolito/CarSNN/README.md

 # CarSNN
-Implementation of CarSNN:  An Efficient Spiking Neural Network for Event-Based Autonomous Cars on the Loihi Neuromorphi
+Implementation of CarSNN:  An Efficient Spiking Neural Network for Event-Based Autonomous Cars on the Loihi Neuromorphic Chip